CodeCshekhar/reddit-app-demo/README.md

 - Enable Authentication and Firestore

 ### 3. Build the Project
-Open the project in Android Studio and let Gradle sync the dependencies.
+Open the project in Intellij IDE and let Gradle sync the dependencies.

 ### 4. Run the App
-- Connect an Android device or start an emulator
+- Connect an Intellij IDE
-- Click 'Run' in Android Studio
+- Click 'Run' in Intellij IDE

 ## Gradle Configuration
 The project uses Gradle for dependency management and build automation.
 Key configurations are in `build.gradle` files: